 That’s the type of frugal living I am talking about.
 So here’s what I like about frugal living.
 Some of these I already do and some I look forward to doing when I do get the chance.

-Saving with a Purpose
+Being Frugal means Saving with a Purpose

 I save.
 Sometimes I don’t necessarily like to because I can think of a million things to do with money.
 But what motivates me about saving is that I am saving towards something.
 I don’t get to go away on holiday every year so what I do is to try and save so that I can afford a decent holiday away for the family rather than going away and live in 1 star ‘luxury’more often.
 I don’t buy all the kids ask for.
-I don’t eat out often, reserving that for special ocassions.
+I don’t eat out often, reserving that for special occasions.
 I don’t buy the most expensive things that don’t give good value.
 I save, for holidays, for home repairs or improvement, and for other big things.
 When we do go away, we like to go to somewhere luxurious, not just for a week or 5 days but for like 4 weeks!
 It is definitely not cheap.
-We soak in as much luxury as we can (all inclusive) because when we return from holiday, I like for everyone to focus on working hard and looking forward to the next holiday.
+We soak in as much luxury as we can (all-inclusive) because when we return from holiday, I like for everyone to focus on working hard and looking forward to the next holiday.
 This gives us a purpose to be frugal.
 So when I remind the kids of this each time they ask for something, they agree.

 Value for Money

 When I say I like a bargain, I mean I really do.
 Don’t get me wrong, I don’t think getting some half rotten tomatoes for a bargain price is worth it.
 I do like to know that what I buy is worth the money or even that I got it for less than its original price!
 And if something I purchase isn’t value for money, or is somehow faulty, I complain!
 And with good results!
 Read my recent post about that here.
 Somehow I get a buzz from knowing that.
 I do this when shopping, be it for shoes, clothes or even food but the quality must still be good.
 Mind you, if a skirt that I am going to purchase has a 20% reduction in price because of a small ripped hem, I’m having that skirt!
-Of course I know how to fix a hem and skills like this always come in handy; that’s being frugal.
+Of course, I know how to fix a hem and skills like this always come in handy; that’s being frugal.
 By the way, I believe in being honest with people, although sometimes it just doesn’t pay off!
 Read about how that happened to me while on holiday.

 Driving down Prices (Haggling)

 I think you already know that I love a bargain, right?
-Well I practice haggling a lot.
+Well, I practice haggling a lot.
 I don’t get embarrassed by it at all but my children are.
 So what options do I have?
 Well when I go shopping with them, I try not to haggle.
 When they are not with me, which is most of the time, I haggle away!
-I don’t take them shopping with me all the time because I tend to lose my focus and buy what I had no intentions of buying or I let the other person get the better of me.
-You want to know where I especially like to haggle?
+I don’t take them shopping with me all the time because I tend to lose my focus and buy what I had no intention of buying or I let the other person get the better of me.
+Do you want to know where I especially like to haggle?
 Whenever and wherever I’m away from home, I just seem to lose all inhibitions!
 I think it might be the accent (both mine and theirs), but somehow I get excited with haggling over prices in strange places.
 We usually have a laugh and I am not embarrassed by the experience at all.
 As a child I watched my mom haggle down prices from market vendors and I was always amazed!
-She always won the contest, and for sometime half the original price!
+She always won the contest, and for some time half the original price!
 That’s frugal living!
 Sure it embarrassed me as a teenager!
 But I’d always just look away as if we weren’t related but I sure was listening!

 I think this is an awesome opportunity to save.
 For those who don’t know what it is just type ‘Extreme Couponing’ in google and you will see.
 Like I have said before, couponing is not a big thing in the UK, but if it were, I think I would be great at it.
 With couponing, however, there is one thing I don’t like much.
-There are some who stock pile the stuff that they get and will never ever use all that.
+There are some who stockpile the stuff that they get and will never ever use all that.
 I’m a great believer in GIVING BACK.
 So I think people should make donations to companies or individuals in need.
-I have a niece in the US who has started couponing and from her stock she donates to homeless shelters and women’s shelters.
+I have a niece in the US who has started couponing and from her stock, she donates to homeless shelters and women’s shelters.
 That’s the way to go.
-I think stock piling food items and then dumping them when they are past their use by date is wrong.
+I think stockpiling food items and then dumping them when they are past their use-by date is wrong.
 That’s not frugal at all!
 We must think environmentally friendly as well and not just get things to then waste them.